Photographys and video’s

 *

-In petty-bourgeois leisure spaces, that is, for whites, the place of black bodies is a suspended, invisible place.
+In petty-bourgeois leisure settings, that is, for whites, the place of black bodies is a suspended, invisible place.

 Where shadows move invisibly carrying misshaped luggage.

-Cloths, toys, sunglasses, hats, bikinis, souvenirs, hammocks, all kinds of fake products (eventually also food).
+Cloths, toys, sunglasses, hats, bikinis, souvenirs, hammocks, assorted fake products - eventually also food.

-Black shadows wandering on the beaches of Brazil as well as in Europe, selling, in general, outsourced products.
+Black shadows wander the beaches of Brazil and Europe, selling, in general, outsourced products.

-Scenes repeated in Salvador, Paris, Rome, Madrid, Greece or Sicily.
+Scenes from Salvador, Paris, Rome, Madrid, Greece or Sicily are repeated.

-Bodies walking under the sun of the globalized blindness, dehumanized, working incessantly without rights.
+Bodies walking under the sun of the globalized blindness, dehumanised, working tirelessly without rights.

-In Brazil, the favelados, precarious, descendants of the enslaved that were brought from Africa by force along three centuries.
+In Brazil, the favelados, the precarious, all descendants of the enslaved who were brought from Africa by force for nearly four centuries.

 In Europe, those who recently fled war and famine, those who crossed the ocean in precarious boats and survived the crossing, refugees, asylum seekers, illegal immigrants.